 Parents may also notice the difference in their movements as many babies begin to lift their heads for short periods by the end of their first month of life.

 Many parents look forward to the milestone of the first smile.
 This is something that often happens in the second month, as well as laughing and more gurgling and cooing sounds.
-Around this stage of development, parents may notice babies moving a little more as many infants begin to lift their head up and may even be able to support their weight on their legs.
+Around this stage of development, parents may notice babies moving a little more as many infants begin to lift their head up and may even be able to bear their weight on their legs with support.

 Many parents may start to get a little more sleep by the end of month 4 as many babies begin to sleep for longer periods at night.
 Parents may also see the signs of the first tooth and may even see their baby roll over.

 Around this stage of development, some babies may begin to show signs that they are more self-aware as they may recognise and respond to the sound of their own name.
-They may even entertain themselves by playing with their own hands and feet.
+They may even start rolling over from their back to their tummy.

 By month 6, parents may notice that their baby can sit up with little to no support and can keep their head level.
-At this stage some babies may copy facial expressions and start to make two-syllable sounds.
+At this stage some babies may also copy facial expressions and actions.